BobbyWibowo/Lightbringer/FAQ.md

 > ```
 > "mentionLogChannel": "CHANNEL_ID"
 > ```
+> Replace `CHANNEL_ID` with the ID that you had copied before.
-> Once you're done, you'll have to restart the bot.
+Once you're done, you'll have to restart the bot.
 >
 > Please note that by default it won't monitor any servers.
-To whitelist a server, you have to use `lbtmention` command.
+To whitelist a particular server, you have to use `lbtmention` command in the said server (it doesn't matter in which channel you use it on).
 It's a toggle command, so you will just have to use the command again to blacklist the server.

 - How to enable auto Last.fm playing status updater?
-> This feature will automatically poll Last.fm server every few seconds (7.5 seconds) to find whether your Last.fm account is currently scrobbling anything or not.
+> This feature will automatically poll Last.fm server every 5 seconds to check whether your Last.fm account is currently scrobbling anything or not.
 When it's scrobbling, it will automatically update your Discord game status with the title of the currently scrobbling song.
 >
 > To enable this feature, first you will need to get your Last.fm API key.
 To get an API key, submit the form in this page: https://www.last.fm/api/account/create.